mipmip/gnome-shell-extensions-useless-gaps/README.md

 [gTile](https://extensions.gnome.org/extension/28/gtile/) or
 [Tactile](https://extensions.gnome.org/extension/4548/tactile/).

-In Gnome 3.38 the gaps size can only be set with dconf.
+In Gnome 3.38, the size of the gap can only be set with dconf.

 ```
 dconf write /org/gnome/shell/extensions/useless-gaps/gap-size 25